Post updated June 15, 2021

-You've gotten tested for COVID-19.
+You've been tested for COVID-19.
 What happens if it comes back positive?

 Typically, a nurse or another health care professional will call to give you the news.
 Then they'll walk you through everything you need to know to keep you and those around you safe.

-"We know that if someone tests positive, they have a lot of questions, and we want to make sure they have all their questions answered," said Linda Barman, MD, associate director of Stanford Medicine's CROWN Clinic, which was launched in April to care for COVID-19 patients who don't need hospitalization.
+"We know that if someone tests positive, they have a lot of questions, and we want to make sure they have all their questions answered," said Linda Barman, MD, associate director of Stanford Health Care-Express Care Clinics.

 Barman provided these tips for weathering COVID-19.